Symphonic Game Music Concerts: Symphonic Memories – music from Square Enix

 Symphonic Memories – Music from Square Enix was premiered by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall on 9 June 2018.
 The concept of the production is to present popular scores from previous programmes such as Symphonic Fantasies, Final Symphony and Final Symphony II, and to combine some of them with new arrangements.
 In addition to music from Final Fantasy VI, VIII and the Chronos series, a suite of music from Final Fantasy XV was heard for the first time in Stockholm.
 Further events took place in Finland, Switzerland, Japan and Germany.

 The concerts in Japan were recorded and published as a double album by Square Enix's music label.
 In addition to arrangements from Final Fantasy VIII and Final Fantasy XV, the world premieres of Octopath Traveler and Xenogears are part of the release.

 Skyrim 10th Anniversary Concert

 In 2021, for the tenth anniversary of Bethesda Softworks action role-playing game Skyrim, Thomas Böcker produced a concert film featuring the London Symphony Orchestra and the London Voices at Alexandra Palace in London.

 The video was released on YouTube on 11 November 2021, shortly followed by a music album.

 Starfield – A Night with the London Symphony Orchestra

 In September 2023, Thomas Böcker produced another concert film, again for Bethesda Softworks, for the action role-playing game Starfield, which had just been released at the time.
 The recording took place with the London Symphony Orchestra at LSO St Luke's.
 The video was published on YouTube on 13 September 2023.

+Piano Fantasies

+In October 2025, Merregnon premiered a new concert series, Piano Fantasies.
+A solo piano concert by Mischa Cheung, it features 12 arrangements of music from the Final Fantasy series, the Mana series, the Kingdom Hearts series, and Chrono Trigger.
+The initial concert was in Tokyo, with following concerts in London and Stockholm in January 2026.
+An album was released digitally on October 31, 2025, with a vinyl release following on November 21.